 Viable Parties on the Ballot for the 2016 Presidential Race

 As noted above, the simplest proof that the United States of America isn’t technically a two-party system is the fact that Presidential Candidates from many minority parties were on at least some state ballots for 2016.
 These include Democratic, Republican, Libertarian, Green who are on all or nearly all ballots, Constitution which is on more than 20 state ballots, and Independent, Socialism and Liberation, Reform, Socialist, and Socialist Workers who are on less than 20 state ballots.

 Not only that, but there are many more state-based parties like the Legal Marijuana Now Party-Minnesota and Nutrition Party-New Jersey, for example.
 If you live in Oklahoma, you could even vote for Joseph “Joe Exotic” Maldonado.

-Below we explain the semantics of what it means to have “a two-party system” and cover the history of third parties in past elections.
+Below we cover the history of third parties in past elections and how they relate back to the two major parties of any era.
 First, a video on the 2016 third parties.